OpenNebula/docs/source/operation/references/template.rst

 Please visit the guide for :ref:`managing images <img_guide>` and the :ref:`image template reference <img_template>` to learn more about the different image types.

-You can find a complete description of the contextualization features in the :ref:`contextualization guide <cong>`.
+You can find a complete description of the contextualization features in the :ref:`contextualization guide <context_overview>`.

 The default device prefix ``sd`` can be changed to ``hd`` or other prefix that suits your virtualization hypervisor requirements.
 You can find more information in the :ref:`daemon configuration guide <oned_conf>`.